 You must avoid creating prototypes (especially with additive prototyping) that are impossible to manufacture.

-In the beginning you don’t necessarily need to make the prototype follow all of the rules for injection molding, but you need to keep them in mind so your design can be more easily transitioned to injection molding.
+In the beginning, you don’t necessarily need your prototype to follow all of the rules for injection molding, but you need to keep them in mind so your design can be easily transitioned to injection molding.

 You may also consider purchasing your own 3D printer, especially if you think you will need several iterations to get your product right.